Have you ever sat down with a cup of coffee and tried to list off all the Legend of Zelda games in order?

 32. The Legend of Zelda: Four Swords Anniversary Edition (2011)

 One enemy, four links.
-Take four swords on the rampage after Shadow Link splits Link into four separate entities with the Four Sword.
+Take four swords on the rampage after Shadow Link splits Link into four separate entities with the Four Swords.

-This is a true couch-co-op classic and one of the best 4 player GameCube games of all time!
+This is a true couch-co-op classic and a great 4 player game for the GameCube of all time!

 33. The Legend of Zelda: A Link Between Worlds (2013)

-The worthy winner of our best 3DS RPGs, A Link Between Worlds is one of my favourite Zelda titles ever.
-It’s refreshing mechanic of being able to rent all the weapons at the very beginning is great and allows for full concentration on the compelling storyline.
+The worthy winner of our must-have 3DS RPGs, A Link Between Worlds is one of my favourite Zelda titles ever.
+Its refreshing mechanic of being able to rent all the weapons at the very beginning is great and allows for full concentration on the compelling storyline.

 34. The Legend of Zelda: The Wind Waker HD (2013)